A data analyst should always keep in mind an important fact that data is only as helpful as it is understandable.

 1. Pick the Right Chart

 Next time when you have a data-based presentation, don’t forget first to examine your insights into the data and isolate your crucial message.
-Consider what metrics will support your story and help you pack a punch—don’t flash unnecessary information just because you’ve got it.
-Then, show the primary data in the most appropriate chart and keep the rest of your data concealed but readily accessible if needed—maybe in slide notes, secret slides, or other supporting materials.
+Consider what metrics will support your story and help you pack a punch.
+Don’t flash unnecessary information just because you’ve got it.
+Show the primary data in the most appropriate chart and keep the rest of your data concealed but readily accessible if needed.
+Slide notes, secret slides, or other supporting materials are your friend here.
 For efficient data storytelling, the right chart will get you on the right track.

 There may be more than one way to visualize the data accurately.
 Consider what you are trying to do in this situation, the message that you are expressing, who you are trying to reach, etc. Ask yourself—are you trying to compare values, show trends, explore distribution, or relationship between variables?
 Then choose appropriate visual(s) depending on the message you are trying to convey.